nareshbhatia/react-takeout-exercise/parts/part-1-order-page.md

 ## General Guidelines

 - Use raw CSS to style your components.
 Do not use any CSS framework or component library.
 This is to test your basic understanding of CSS.
+The _Accelerate_ template provides a starter style sheet under `/src/styles`.
 - Use CSS Variables to ensure that you are not repeating color values, spacings etc.